Appealing a Board Decision

 An Appeal during the Board’s Proceedings

-At any time during an appeal (prior to the Board’s decision), a question of law may be referred to the Supreme Court either on the initiative of the Board, or at the request of one of the parties.
+At any time during an appeal (prior to the Board’s final decision), a question of law may be referred to the Supreme Court either on the initiative of the Board, or at the request of one of the parties.
 The Board, however, has the discretion to decline a party’s request to state a case prior to the conclusion of an appeal.
 If the Board does decide to state a case, we must suspend proceedings, as they relate to the question of law, until the court renders its decision.

 The Board strongly suggests that you obtain legal advice if you are considering requesting the Board file a Stated Case.
 The Board is unable to assist in the drafting of the question(s) of law or the court proceedings once the Notice of Stated Case is filed.